simondlevy/DeviationTX/README.md

 I love the Deviation firmware for Walkera Devo7E transmitter, but I was frustrated trying to locate the software tools and files needed to put the firmware on my transmitters.
-So I collected these tools and files into a single repository, which has everything you need to flash the firmware onto your Devo7E on Windows and Linux.
+So I collected these tools and files into a single repository, which has everything you need to flash the firmware onto your Devo7E on Windows, Linux, or Mac OS X.

 First, you'll need Java on your computer.
 To see whether it's there, double-click on <b>DeviationUpload-0.8.0.jar</b>.
 If a little dialog window pops up, you're set.
 Otherwise, <a href="https://java.com/en/">download</a> and install